arkalibaig/mobile-llm-inference/README.md

 # Pocket Llama 3.2 (1B)

-A mobile-responsive web interface that turns your local machine into a private AI cloud.
-Chat with Meta's Llama 3.2 or any model you like from any device on your local network — no internet required.
+A mobile-responsive web interface that transforms your local hardware into a private AI Cloud.

+Securely chat with Meta's Llama 3.2 (or any model of your choice) from your phone, tablet, or laptop across your local network.
+No data leaves your machine, no internet is required, and your privacy is 100% locally hosted.

 ## How It Works

-1. **Backend:** Ollama runs the Llama 3.2 1B or any other model and exposes it via a local API.
+1. **Backend:** Ollama serves as the inference engine, running Llama 3.2 (or any GGUF-compatible model) and exposing a local REST API.
 2. **Middleware:** A Streamlit Python app manages chat history and communicates with Ollama.
 3. **Frontend:** Any mobile browser connects to the Streamlit server over Wi-Fi.